MaxIV-KitsControls/lib-maxiv-dsconfig/README.md

     $ xls2json config.xls sheet1 sheet2

-The "Dynamics" and "ParamConfig" sheets are always included if they exist (for now).
+The "Dynamics" and "ParamConfig" (ParamConfig does not work right now!) sheets are treated specially as they follow a different style.
 Some syntax checking is done on dynamic formulas, to make sure they compile.
 Failures are printed to stderr and the corresponding properties skipped, so be careful (see the -f flag to override this).

 The command is quite verbose and it will by default happily skip lines that contain incomplete information.
 Make sure to check the stderr output for hints about this.
 At the end the command prints a line of statistics, listing the number of servers, etc, it has found.
 This is intended as a useful sanity check.
 Also look over the JSON result to see if it makes sense.